worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 At this point the entire system should be up and running again.
 It is recommended to perform extra-close monitoring of the restored system for the next few hours to ensure that nothing additional goes wrong.

+### Update the Router

+> 1. Update the address(es) for the identity manager in the router.
+> 2. Communicate to clients that WorldID is active again.

 ## Post Recovery Actions